A Framework for Real-World Multi-Robot Systems Running Decentralized GNN-Based Policies: Approach

 \subsubsection{Agent}

-The agent receives raw sensor data and generates motor commands.
+The agent receives raw sensor data and emits motor commands.
 The agent is composed of the cache/filter, policy, and control nodes.
 The cache/filter node uses sensor information $\hbz^{t, i}$ to determine neighboring agents $j\in \ccalN^{t, i}$ within the specified communication radius.
-It caches neighborhood messages $\bbm^{t, j}$ and sensor information $\bbz^{t, i}$ over $\Delta t$ for the policy and filters and pre-processes messages.
-The policy node wraps a learned policy $\pi_\theta^i$.
-It receives the observation $\bbz^{t, i}$ and messages $\bbm^{t, j}$ from the aggregation node, and produces an outgoing message $\bbm^{t, i}$ and action $\bba^{t, i}$.
-The action feeds into the control node, which broadcasts motor commands $\bbv^{t, i}$ to either the simulator or robot.
+It caches neighborhood messages $\bbm^{t, j}$ and sensor information $\bbz^{t, i}$ over $\Delta t$ for the policy.
+The policy node wraps a trained policy $\pi_\theta^i$.
+It receives the observation $\bbz^{t, i}$ and messages $\bbm^{t, j}$ and emits a message $\bbm^{t, i}$ and action $\bba^{t, i}$.
+The action feeds into the control node, which emits motor commands $\bbv^{t, i}$.